Alfred Thompson Bricher

 1883 Spends summer in Southampton, New York; sketches on Grand Manan Island, New Brunswick, and Narragansett, Rhode Island

-1884 Exhibits at the Sothern Exhibition and becomes member of the Art Union; daughter Florence Boker Bricher born; sells with the American Art Association
+1884 Exhibits at the Southern Exhibition and becomes member of the Art Union; daughter Florence Boker Bricher born; sells with the American Art Association

 1886 Has studio at 2 West 14th Street, New York City; sketches at Salisbury Beach, Massachusetts

-1890 Builds his family home in New Drop, Staten Island; sketches at Beach Haven, Toms River, and Monmouth Beach, New Jersey,
+1890 Builds his family home in New Dorp, Staten Island; sketches at Beach Haven, Toms River, and Monmouth Beach, New Jersey,

 1893 Exhibits at the World’s Columbian Exposition in Chicago, Illinois